wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-user-error-recovery.md

 ###REST API
 Use REST to programmatically perform database restore.

-1. List all of your restorable deleted databases by using the [List Restorable Dropped <!-- deleted by customization Databases](http://msdn.microsoft.com/zh-cn/library/azure/dn509562.aspx) --><!-- keep by customization: begin --> Databases](https://msdn.microsoft.com/zh-CN/library/azure/dn509562.aspx) <!-- keep by customization: end --> operation.
+1. List all of your restorable deleted databases by using the [List Restorable Dropped Databases](http://msdn.microsoft.com/zh-cn/library/azure/dn509562.aspx) operation.

-2. Get the details for the deleted database you want to restore by using the [Get Restorable Dropped <!-- deleted by customization Database](http://msdn.microsoft.com/zh-cn/library/azure/dn509574.aspx) --><!-- keep by customization: begin --> Database](https://msdn.microsoft.com/zh-CN/library/azure/dn509574.aspx) <!-- keep by customization: end --> operation.
+2. Get the details for the deleted database you want to restore by using the [Get Restorable Dropped Database](http://msdn.microsoft.com/zh-cn/library/azure/dn509574.aspx) operation.

-3. Begin your restore by using the [Create Database Restore <!-- deleted by customization Request](http://msdn.microsoft.com/zh-cn/library/azure/dn509571.aspx) --><!-- keep by customization: begin --> Request](https://msdn.microsoft.com/zh-CN/library/azure/dn509571.aspx) <!-- keep by customization: end --> operation.
+3. Begin your restore by using the [Create Database Restore Request](http://msdn.microsoft.com/zh-cn/library/azure/dn509571.aspx) operation.

-4. Track the status of your restore by using the [Database Operation <!-- deleted by customization Status](http://msdn.microsoft.com/zh-cn/library/azure/dn720371.aspx) --><!-- keep by customization: begin --> Status](https://msdn.microsoft.com/zh-CN/library/azure/dn720371.aspx) <!-- keep by customization: end --> operation.
+4. Track the status of your restore by using the [Database Operation Status](http://msdn.microsoft.com/zh-cn/library/azure/dn720371.aspx) operation.

 After the restore has completed, you can configure your recovered database to be used by following the [Finalize a Recovered Database](/documentation/articles/sql-database-recovered-finalize) guide.